searchisko/search.jboss.org-ui/core/src/main/javascript/org/jboss/core/widget/list/readme.md

 ##### `attach`

-The `attach` configuration option contains reference to the DOM element which the controller will render the model to.
+The `attach` configuration option contains reference to the DOM element which the controller will render the view to.

-User input is then passed into `controller.input()` method (which expects `string` parameter).
+User input can be passed into `controller.input()` method (which expects `string` parameter).
 Typically, the controller gets the user input and passes it to all the `DataSource`s and stream the incoming data to relevant `ListModel`s (via `ListModelContainer`) which triggers update of the view layer.